rofiqq/solution_rofiq/README.md

 python solution_rofiq --file <input_file.txt>
 and then press enter

-this script is assume that every person has 8 data (include person name) and delimiter each data is vertical bar (|)
+this script is assume that every person has 8 data (include person name)